Date: Saturday 28th October 2017, 5.00pm

 Click here to read a full obituary

-• The premiere of John Hawkins‘s ‘Period Pieces’ – four short pieces (Allemande, Courante, Sarabande and Gigue) – will be on 25th January 1:10 pm at the Chapel Royal, Brighton played by Yoko Ono.
+• The premiere of John Hawkins‘s ‘Period Pieces’ – four short pieces (Allemande, Courante, Sarabande and Gigue) – was on 25th January at the Chapel Royal, Brighton played by Yoko Ono.

 • On January 15th the Musicians of All Saints gave a concert at St Mary’s Church, Kemptown, Brighton which included NMB member Adam Swayne as soloist in the first performance of Ferdinand Ries’ (1784 – 13) first concerto in its original version discovered by Adam.
 The concert also included a performance of John Hawkins ‘Another Orpheus’ for string orchestra and Haydn’s Symphony no. 99.